-Since then, many of these original students have continued to study the language, joined by other students and faculty.
-They are continuing to learn from native speakers of Zapotec from Santiago Laxopa, as well as from the nearby towns of San Sebastian Guiloxi and Santa María Yalina, living in California.
+Many of the students in these classes continue to study this Zapotec language, joined by other students and faculty.
+They are continuing to learn from speakers of Zapotec from Santiago Laxopa, as well as from the nearby towns of San Sebastian Guiloxi and Santa María Yalina, living in California.
 In addition, a team of students and faculty has visited Santiago Laxopa each summer since 2016.

 These intellectual activites are joined with efforts to engage more broadly with the Oaxacan diasporic community in California.
 Our personal relationships have developed into a long-term collaboration between the lingusitics department and Senderos, a local non-profit organization.
 This Nido de Lenguas initiative aims to share knowledge about the indigenous languages of Oaxaca with the general public, through Pop-Up events at local cultural festivals, monthly Zapotec language Clases, and one-day immersive language Camps.